kstrikesbak/my-portfolio/portfolio.md

 **I am highly motivated and enjoy working at a fast pace, within a pressurised environment as this often yields the best rewards in terms of personal satisfaction.
 I also value the opportunity to learn new skills, with a strong appetite for knowledge.**

+**You will see from my application that at my disposal, I possess an armoury of skills and professional competences which I strongly believe are fundamentally critical to any job.**

+**I can effectively communicate technical and non-­technical information across to audiences with different backgrounds verbally and in writing with clarity.**

+**It is important to highlight that I am also a skillful negotiator, often having to solve problems and bring people together to complete tasks.**

 ## ___*`EDUCATION & QUALIFICATIONS`*___

 * 2017: The TEFL Academy